rlacd/wm.js/README.md

 ## How to install

-Reference either the minified files (found in `dist/`) or the source files (found in `source/`) in your HTML document to get started using wm.js.
+Reference either the minified files (found in `dist/`) to get started using wm.js.

 Please note that the source files require an ES6 compliant browser.
 The distribution files have been transpiled to ES5 compatible syntax, to preserve compatibility with older browser.

+## How to build

+wm.js uses `webpack` as its build system.
+To build wm.js from source, run `npm install` to install dependencies, then run `npm run build` to build a new version.

+The output files will be placed in `dist/` by default.

 ## Compatibility